mendix/docs/content/howto/mobile/publishing-a-mendix-hybrid-mobile-app-in-mobile-app-stores.md

 ## 1 Introduction

-Once you have finished developing a Mendix mobile app, you will want to make it available as an app for mobile platforms such as Apple's iOS and Google Android.
-We make it possible to produce a platform-specific native app in the **Publish** section of the Mendix Developer Portal.
+Once you have finished developing a Mendix mobile application, you will want to make it available as an app for mobile platforms such as Apple's iOS and Google Android.
+We make it possible to produce a platform-specific native app in the **Publish** section of the Developer Portal.

 The hybrid mobile app publishing process is based on Adobe PhoneGap.
 Manually using Adobe PhoneGap is very tedious, because you need both a Microsoft Windows machine and an Apple Mac machine, and they need to be set up with the correctly configured development environments.
 However, we have integrated the [Adobe PhoneGap Build](https://build.phonegap.com/) service into Mendix to eliminate this burden and to provide support for automatically building the required hybrid mobile packages.
 Instead of worrying about technical details, you can focus on the essentials: rapidly developing an app to support your business processes.